thatrealtyguy/StatBlog/README.md

-## Another Stat386 Theme
+## My Stat BLog

-This is another theme choice for your Stat 386 blog.
+This is a basic blog for my stats projects.